 One Fifty Parker Avenue School is an independent nonprofit corporation governed by a Board of Directors made up of parents, alumni parents, and the Director of the school.

 These dedicated members serve as legal officers and maintain the integrity, philosophical, administrative, and financial aspects of the school.
 We welcome our family members as active partners at school, and parents participate in a variety of ways including fundraising, special school projects, and social events.
-Educational decisions are solely the responsibility of the Director and teaching staff.
 The relationship between staff, parents, and children is most important to the well being of our school.
-Appropriate, open communication is the key!